 They deliver the right content at the right time to the right target audience, and they create memorable customer experiences.

-A good holiday marketing strategy should not simply mirror your competitors’ content and strategies Thus, the key to creating a successful Holiday Marketing Campaign lies in its uniqueness, individuality, and delivering the right message to the right target group.
-Here a few tips to follow to achieve this:
+A good holiday marketing strategy should not simply mirror your competitors’ content and strategies Thus, the key to creating a successful holiday marketing campaign lies in its uniqueness, individuality, and delivering the right message to the right target group.
+Here are a few tips to follow to achieve this:

 There are different types of Interactive Content, and depending on your goals and target audience, you should pick the one that fits best.
-For instance, an Online Advent Calendar is great to motivate your customers to come back every day until Christmas to your website to unlock new surprises and games.
+For instance, an Online Advent Calendar is great to motivate your customers to return every day until Christmas to your website to unlock new surprises and games.
 By integrating Marketing Games into your calendar, your customers experience some fun, which they will positively relate to your brand.
-Generally, it is recommendable to combine interactivity with incentives, such as offering discounts, prizes, or free shipping for customers who interact with your content.
-Your customers will have a fun and positive experience with your brand and be more inclined to make a direct purchase.

 16 Holiday Marketing ideas to boost sales